Best Solar Generators To Take Camping

 Each of these Yeti power stations come with two AC plugs, two USB outlets, two USB-C outlets and one 12V DC car socket.

-One thing that sets the Yeti apart from the Inergy products is the addition of Wifi.
-Goal Zero has its own wifi app that pair with the Yeti and can give you information on the battery level, and power input and output.
+One thing that sets the Yeti apart from other products is the addition of Wifi.
+Goal Zero has its own Wifi App that pairs with the Yeti and can give you information on the battery level, and power input and output.
 You can also turn ports on and off which would be really useful if you don’t want to have to reach into the trunk or behind a cabinet every time you want to make adjustments to the power station.

 It’s also important to choose products from well-known and reputable companies.
 Because powered boxes either work or they don’t, we recommend purchasing from a company with a warranty in place.